Coronavirus: Karnataka announces 14-day lockdown from April 27. See what’s allowed

 The decision came a day after Karnataka reported 34,804 new cases of coronavirus on Sunday in the highest single-day rise since the outbreak of pandemic in January last year.
 The count rose by more than 5,000, as compared to the 29,438 cases on Saturday.

+The government used the term “close down” for the restrictions.
+However, on being asked why it was not called a lockdown, Yediurappa told reporters, “You can interpret it however you want.
+We have clearly stated what measures we want to bring into effect.”

+Home Minister Basavaraj Bommai said the measures imposed were important and not the term by which it was addressed, PTI reported.
+Yediyurappa added that the restrictions will be continued if the surge in coronavirus cases is not brought under control.

 The chief minister assured that there will be no more shortages of oxygen in the state as the Centre has decided to increase supply of the gas from 300 metric tonnes to 800 metric tonnes, The News Minute reported.
+He also said that the central government has increased Karnataka’s allocation of remdesivir injections, used to treat critical coronavirus patients, from 50,000 vials to 1,22,000.

 List of what is allowed and what is barred in lockdown: